unicef/shapefile-ingest/README.md

   // ogr2ogr -f "PostgreSQL" PG:"dbname=all_countries  user=postgres" "mpio.json"  -nln col_2_santiblanko
 `node import_shapefiles_to_postgres.js -s gadm2-8`

-## Aggregate country specific rasters by admin
-Currently used for aggregating rasters by country from worldpop Foreach country imported during 'Get shapefiles for all countries from gadm.org':
-  - Downloads country specific raster from worldpop
-  - Imports raster to country db as table 'pop' with raster2pgsql
-  - Aggregates pixels by admin region and summarizes square kilometers per admin.

-## Aggregate raster by all countries
-  // node aggregate_raster_by_all_countries.js --tif aegypti -s simon_hay -m mean -f gadm2-8

 ## Convert shapefiles to geojson
 `node shapefile_to_geojson -s gadm2-8`